-In this Salted Caramel Chocolate Tart with Biscoff Cookie crust, a thick chocolate filling is poured over a Biscoff cookie crust and topped with salted caramel and a chocolate and cookie crumb topping.
 It is so intense and SO good and tastes like something you would get in a Parisian bakery or out at a nice restaurant.

 This dessert serves a lot of people.
 Each bite is so intense you only need a small piece to dive into.
 However, we have been known to go back for another “small” piece after the first.

-Tempering the Eggs
+🥚 Tempering the Eggs

-Cooking the egg mixture too long will create an overly thick filling (which will taste great too, but will have a different texture).
+Cooking the egg mixture too long can create an overly thick filling (which will taste great too, but will have a different texture).
 If any lumps form in the egg custard, strain it with a fine mesh strainer to create a smoother texture.
 Lumps form in the custard when the temperature is too hot, when the custard is not stirred continuously, or when it sits in a hot pan for too long after taking it off the stove.

 When tempering the eggs give it your full attention.
 Watch it carefully.
 Stir continuously.
 After doing it a few times, for this or other desserts, you will get the hang of it.

-Making the Salted Caramel
+🧂Making the Salted Caramel

 The salted caramel also takes constant monitoring.
-Even a few seconds to pick up a baby or help a child get a ball stuck under the couch can lead to burning the sugar.
+Even a few seconds to check your email, pick up a baby, or help a child get a ball stuck under the couch can lead to burning the sugar.
 It helps to use a lighter-colored stainless steel saucepan rather than a darker non-stick pan.
 When you use a dark pan it’s really hard to tell when the sugar is starting to caramelize.
 It’s hard to see the sugar turn light brown and then dark brown against a dark pan.
 This is much easier when using a lighter color stainless steel pan.

 Once you’ve done it a few times you get a sense for whether or not you need to adjust the temperature down.
 You will be able to smell the process of caramelization happening.
 This helps you know when to take it off and prevent burning.